ReeceGoding/Frustration-One-Year-With-R/README.md

     expect.

 -   The `plot()` function has some strange defaults.
-For example, you need to have a plot before you can plot points, and it often doesn’t know what to do in terms of how long/wide its axes should be.
+For example, you need to have a plot before you can plot individual points, and it often doesn’t know what to do in terms of how long/wide its axes should be.
 I also don’t like how “*predict `mpg` from `wt`*” is `foo(mpg~wt)`, but “*plot `mpg` on the y-axis and `wt` on the x-axis*” is `plot(wt, mpg)`.
 I understand why both options are the way that they are, but it creates unpredictability.

 -   I seem to have terrible luck with the documentation for R’s libraries.
 Even when using popular packages that have been around